NVB20/NVB20/README.md

 - **R-Levels Indicator (TradingView)** 📈
   A powerful script for **TradingView** that visually maps out trades.
   It automatically draws entry, stop loss, and 3R/6R profit targets, making it perfect for traders who want clear risk-to-reward visualization.

+- **Global Trading Sessions Indicator** 🌍
+  A dynamic indicator that highlights major market sessions — **Tokyo, London, and New York** — directly on your TradingView chart.
+  It helps traders quickly identify overlapping sessions and high-volatility periods and clear session visibility.

 ###